 Using IG is fun and can lead to income in the food niche — especially the burgeoning healthy food market — if you can gain enough of a audience, but it has changed radically since last year and the advent of its new algorithm.

 Before the big A, for someone who was active and had quality content to share, it was relatively easy — in the healthy food community and lifestyle especially — to obtain steady growth.
 Now, it’s harder.
 Much harder and you have to make a real effort, so here are my top ten tips to help you bring your A game – these tips can be applied to any community or topic on IG, though I of course have a soft spot for my healthy foodie community.
-So without further ado, here is my:
+So without further ado, here is – in reverse order of importance – my:

 Top Ten List Count-down to Faster Growth

-10. This merits repeating: you need awesome quality content and captions – recipes, information, camera work!
+10. This rule merits repeating: you need awesome quality content and captions – recipes, information, camera work!

 9. Use a photo of yourself in the profile, not logo, to create a human connection